-Current State of Play
+A. Current State of Play

-The overarching takeaway from the meetings earlier this year is that developed nations across the world continue to make comments evincing resolute commitments to transition further away from fossil fuels - with a particular focus on coal.

-In April, U.N.
-Secretary General António Guterres called for developed countries to phase out coal by 2030, and for others to phase it out by 2040.
-And South Korean President Moon Jae-in said his country would end public financing for overseas coal power plants.

-In late June, the U.K. expedited its deadline for phasing out coal-generated electricity in Great Britain to October 2024.
-And though China's coal power generation is increasing, President Xi Jinping said China was committed to begin decreasing its coal consumption by 2025.
+The overarching takeaway from these meetings is that developed nations across the world continue to make comments evincing resolute commitments to transition further away from fossil fuels, with a particular focus on coal.
+In April, United Nations Secretary General António Guterres called for developed countries to phase out coal by 2030 and for others to phase it out by 2040, and South Korean President Moon Jae-in said his country would end public financing for overseas coal power plants.
+In late June, the United Kingdom expedited its deadline for phasing out coal-generated electricity in Great Britain to October 2024.
+And though China's coal power generation is increasing, President Xi said China was committed to begin decreasing its coal consumption by 2025.

-Domestically, recent Biden administration decisions - such as the U.S. Environmental Protection Agency's decision to maintain the Trump administration's revisions to the coal combustions residuals rule, and the Bureau of Land Management's decision to reduce royalty rates for over 16 million tons of coal in Gunnison County, Colorado - signal that domestic coal production may persist for the next several years.
+Domestically, recent Biden-Harris administration decisions-such as the U.S. Environmental Protection Agency's (EPA) decision to maintain the Trump administration's revisions to the coal combustions residuals rule and the Bureau of Land Management's decision to reduce royalty rates for over 16 million tons of coal in Gunnison County, Colorado-signal that domestic coal production may persist for the next several years.
 Still, as discussed in greater detail below, this administration is poised to attempt to use federal policy to speed up the eventual retirements of the remaining 200 coal-fired electric utility plants.
-In an attempt to recover some value from retiring units, many utilities and merchant coal plants are converting them to natural gas, to easily plug into existing transmission infrastructure.
+In an attempt to recover some value from retiring units, many utilities and merchant coal plants are converting them to natural gas to easily plug into existing transmission infrastructure.
 There also will continue to be a market for metallurgical coal as an input for steel production, both domestically and abroad, particularly in Europe.

-Oil and natural gas, meanwhile, will certainly continue to play a significant role in the U.S. energy mix through at least the near term, subject to certain constraints - and potentially longer, particularly beyond the domestic U.S. market.
+Oil and natural gas, meanwhile, will certainly continue to play a significant role in the United States' energy mix through at least the near term, subject to certain constraints, and potentially longer (particularly beyond the domestic U.S. market).
 The industry's current and projected implementation of various solutions to lower emissions and boost efficiencies, along with the improving investor sentiment associated therewith, will likely sustain the role of oil and gas further still.

-For example, a recent study by the Columbia University Center on Global Energy Policy and the University of California, Davis Institute of Transportation Studies, found that certain "aspects of the COVID experience" actually increased oil consumption, leading to a projected increase in global oil demand through 2030 in three of the report's four projected scenarios, which generally aligns with forecasts from the International Energy Agency and others.
+For example, a recent study by the Columbia University Center on Global Energy Policy and the University of California,

+Davis Institute of Transportation Studies, found that certain "aspects of the COVID experience" actually increased oil consumption, leading to a projected increase in global oil demand through 2030 "in three out of the report's four scenarios, which is generally in line with forecasts by agencies such as the International Energy Agency and others used for that period."
 Inevitably, however, the role of oil and gas in the global market will contract.
-Renewables are becoming cheaper, more proven and more prevalent, and increasing shares of developed markets are moving toward lower-emission technologies - e.g., electric vehicles, urban transportation systems, buildings and appliances.

-Thus, the sustained future of oil and gas, particularly as to natural gas-fired power plants, remains to be seen, as nations grapple with the meaningful and committed push to decarbonize our planet - while remaining mindful of the cost, environmental impact, speed of implementation and ability to scale up alternative renewable technologies to power a world needing more energy every day.
+Renewables are becoming cheaper, more proven and more prevalent, and increasing shares of developed markets move toward lower-emission technologies (e.g., electric vehicles, urban transportation systems, buildings, appliances).
+Thus, the sustained future of oil and gas, particularly as to natural gasfired power plants, remains to be seen as nations grapple with the meaningful and committed push to decarbonize our planet while remaining mindful of the cost, environmental impact, speed of implementation and ability to scale up alternative renewable technologies to power a world needing more energy every day.

-One silver lining to Biden's plans for the oil and gas sector is an immediate investment of \$16 billion to plug abandoned oil and gas wells and clean up old mines by way of his massive infrastructure plan.
-The primary focus of the investment is job creation - but plugging wells using federal dollars would, of course, help the bottom lines of upstream companies.
+One silver lining to Biden's plans for the oil and gas sector is an "immediate up-front investment" of \$16 billion to plug abandoned oil and gas wells and clean up old mines by way of his massive infrastructure plan.
+The primary focus of the investment is job creation, but plugging wells using federal dollars would, of course, help the bottom lines of upstream companies.